-To ensure proper specimen identification and accurate results when sending Non-Gyn specimens to your providing laboratory, please refer to the list below and supply all required information.
+To ensure proper specimen identification and accurate results when sending Non-Gyn specimens to your providing laboratory, please make sure that the slides and/or specimen container is labeled with the patient's name and second unique identifier such as date of birth.
+Specimen containers should also be labeled with the specimen type/site.
+A completed requisition must accompany all non-gyn specimens.
+The requisition must include the patient's name, date of birth and one other unique identifier, insurance information, the provider's name and location, the specimen type/source and pertinent clinical information.
 This information must be provided before the specimen can be processed.
 The initial receipt of this information will eliminate time consuming phone calls or specimen returns and allow us to provide you and your patients prompt quality service.